 Somerset County Paratransit services –Restrictions for reservations will be implemented.
 Residents are required to make reservations for no more than two weeks in advance for medical appointments, and no more than one week in advance for service to shopping stores.
 Residents should be mindful when making reservations so that everyone has an opportunity to use these services.

-NJ Transit Trains – Beginning Monday, July 6th, NJ TRANSIT will operate full weekday service for rail and light rail providing added capacity to improve distancing on board vehicles, which aligns with “The Road Back”, New Jersey’s roadmap for restoring economic health through public health.
-Handheld mobile devices are being issued this week to train crews on the Raritan Valley Line (RVL) which can scan and validate both paper tickets/passes and electronic tickets/passes displayed on the mobile app – creating a more contactless customer experience.
+- NJ Transit Trains – Beginning Monday, July 6th, NJ TRANSIT resumed full weekday service for rail and light rail on July 6.
+Handheld mobile devices have been issued to train crews on the Raritan Valley Line (RVL) which can scan and validate both paper tickets/passes and electronic tickets/passes displayed on the mobile app – creating a more contactless customer experience.

 - SAFE NJ Campaign: NJ TRANSIT unveiled a new customer awareness campaign “SAFE NJ” as customers begin to return to the transit system.
 The “SAFE NJ” campaign will focus on high visibility signage throughout the system to maintain awareness of recommended best practices that ensure the healthiest and safest transit system for all.
 The new “SAFE NJ” series reinforces the requirement to wear face coverings, be cognizant of distancing and to help keep stations and vehicles free of discarded Personal Protective Equipment (PPE), such as used face coverings and gloves.
 Click here to learn more.

 Suburban 100 Bus (Princeton/Franklin Park/Franklin Township/NewBrunswick) – Service will be resuming Monday, June 15, 2020.
 There will be one schedule running Monday – Friday.
 View the modified schedule here.